 We get a sneak peek of the jinn (Mousa Kraish) early on in the series when he brushes past Shadow in a cafe, revealing burning eyes hidden behind sunglasses.
 But his starring moment comes in episode three, when he picks up a passenger called Salim in his cab…

-*Episode three spoilers to follow*
+*Series one, episode three spoilers to follow*

 What happens in the story?